 Recycling is not working (only 2% of plastics are effectively recycled), yet the corporations producing these unsustainable products continue to promote recycling, knowing full well it will never meet the world's growing consumption of plastic and petroleum derivatives.

-The Unmasking Plastic webinar series seeks to go beyond recycling to understand why plastics exist, who is producing them, and the wide-ranging effects on our social, cultural, political, and environmental landscapes.
-To do this, we will draw upon a diverse group of global experts with wide-ranging experiences and expertise.
+The Unmasking Plastic webinar series goes beyond recycling to understand why plastics exist, who is producing them, and the wide-ranging effects on our social, cultural, political, and environmental landscapes, which are experienced tangibly by those participating in the cleanups.

 This series is generously supported by the Swarovski Foundation, which supports initiatives and organizations working through water sustainability and environmental projects to promote the conservation, protection and improvement of the physical and natural environment.

 SOA supports cleanups of waterways all over the world to turn plastic education into action.

 Sustainability Manager, Divers Clean Action

 A graduate of environmental engineering with extensive experiences in leading development projects with focus on improvement of waste management system, enabling circular economy, and promotion of behavior change communication.
 Awarded as National Geographic Society Explorer in 2019.

 Currently pursuing a Master's degree in Circular Economy program.

 Founder & CEO, SOSOCARE

 A social entrepreneur with obsession on excellent ways to bridge the gap in poor healthcare and financing in Africa.
 He led the team on media activities of ECOWAS/EU/UNIDO on quality infrastructure among member nations from 2017 till 2019.